dparedesh/susy-statistical-interpretation/README.md

                     "VRWZ5j"    : 0.243500}
     ```

- > [!CAUTION]
+ > [!IMPORTANT]
- > The names of the dictionaries provided here must **agree** with those imported in the `fitConfigSS3L.py` everytime that you call the dictionary ```theorySyst```.
+ > *The names of the dictionaries provided here must **agree** with those imported in the `fitConfigSS3L.py` everytime that you call the dictionary ```theorySyst```.
 If for some reason
-  you change those names you must ensure that the input provided when creating the samples matches those names.
+  you change those names you must ensure that the input provided when creating the samples matches those names.*

 10. For exclusion limits, ensure that the SUSY grid that you want to use is stored in `susyGridFiles` directory.
 If it is not, you must add it.